cmdoffing/validatingCSV/README.md

 What follows is a repetition of the information found there, put here for convenience.

 * 'fields' : Required.
 A sequence of field definitions (see Field Specification API below).
-These tell the validatingCSV reader which fields in a row are to be processed and how they are to be validated and/or converted.
+These tell the validatingCSV reader how fields in a row are to be validated and/or converted.

 * 'delimiter' : A one-character string used to separate fields.
 It defaults to ','.